 A participant in the FSS program may request an extension of the contract if the family is unable to complete its goals within the five-year period due to circumstances beyond the family's control.
 Examples of such a circumstance would be a serious illness or involuntary loss of employment for the head of household.
-In addition, a family will be allowed an extension to allow the family to meet the interim goal of being welfare-free at least twelve (12) consecutive months prior to the expiration of the contract.
-Request for a contract extension must be made in writing (or verbally if writing is not possible) by the head of household.
-The Rental Assistance Program Supervisor will review extension requests in consultation with the Family Self-Sufficiency Coordinator.
-The HACN will grant no more than two (2) extensions of one (1) year each.
+In addition, a family may be granted an extension to allow the family to meet the interim goal of being welfare-free at least 12 consecutive months prior to the expiration of the contract.
+Request for a contract extension must be made in writing by the head of household.
+The Rental Assistance Program Supervisor will review extension requests in consultation with the Family Self-Sufficiency Case Manager.
+The HACN will grant no more than two extensions of one year each.

 Families denied contract extensions may request an Informal Hearing to determine whether the decision was made in accordance with HUD regulations and the guidelines in this plan.
-The request for an Informal Hearing must be made in writing (or verbally if writing is not possible) within fourteen (14) calendar days of the date of notification of the decision to deny the extension.
+The request for an Informal Hearing must be made in writing within 14 calendar days of the date of notification of the decision to deny the extension.